Get ready for the amazing, all-electric Lexus vehicles coming your way.

 The Z stands for Zero, and as Lexus President Akio Toyoda announced, it represents Lexus’ goal to create clean-powered vehicles that produce no CO2 emissions “throughout the whole process of their use.”

 “I believe that achieving carbon neutrality means realizing a world in which all people living on this planet continue to live happily,” Toyoda explained to a global audience last December.
 “We want to help realize such a world…for that challenge, we need to reduce CO2 emissions as much as possible, as soon as possible.”

-To that end, Lexus plans to emphasize battery-electric vehicles (BEVs) over the next decade—vehicles powered solely by an electric battery, with no gas-engine parts—and also plans to roll out 30 BEV models by 2030.
+To that end, Lexus plans to emphasize battery-electric vehicles (BEVs) over the next decade—vehicles powered solely by an electric battery, with no gas-engine parts.
 Eventually, says Toyoda, Lexus plans to switch all of its worldwide vehicles to BEVs by 2035.

 This bold, sustainably minded transition is, of course, in keeping with Lexus’ longstanding, and tireless, eco-minded ethos.
 It was Lexus, for example, that introduced the world’s first luxury hybrid, the Lexus RX 400h.
 Plus, Lexus has instituted numerous sustainability-focused practices over the years, such as adding recyclable or reclaimable materials to vehicle components (plant-based bioplastics, for instance) and following production processes that help prevent hundreds of thousands of pounds of materials from ending up in landfills.*